-One of the most significant problems facing Taiwan's ability to develop its human capital is the draw of overseas career opportunities for young graduates.
-Wages are low for graduates in Taiwan, which leads them to seek opportunities elsewhere.
-China actively courts young Taiwanese professionals to work in its burgeoning tech firms or pursue graduate studies in Beijing, Shenzhen, and other cities around the mainland.
-These incentives manifested themselves in public policy in the first half of 2018 when China announced 31 preferential policies that it would extend to the people of Taiwan (三十一項惠台政策).
-These policies allow Taiwanese to take certification exams for a host of professions, gain preferential access to Chinese HEIs, and even become members of "grassroots" industry and trade groups in China.
-The policy also includes a wide variety of benefits for Taiwanese businesses, including, "...permitting Taiwanese firms to invest in Chinese businesses, receive tax breaks, participate in the 'Made in China 2025' initiative and National Key Research and Development Programs, bid for government procurement contracts, and manage semi-public enterprises" [59].
-The political fear expressed by some is that this is one of many policies initiated by Beijing to seduce Taiwan into trading political recognition for economic opportunity [60], but many have rejected this as a viable strategy, even if it is Beijing's intention.
-As a result, many in Taiwan still view the new policies as an "opportunity, not a threat" [61].
+One of the most significant problems facing the ROC's ability to develop its human capital is the draw of overseas career opportunities for young graduates.
+Wages are low for graduates in the ROC, which leads them to seek opportunities elsewhere.
+PR China actively courts young Taiwanese professionals to work in its burgeoning tech firms or pursue graduate studies in Beijing, Shenzhen, and other cities in the mainland.
+These incentives manifested themselves in public policy in the first half of 2018 when PR China announced 31 preferential policies that it would extend to the people of the ROC.
+These policies allow Taiwanese to take certification exams for a host of professions, gain preferential access to Chinese HEIs, and even become members of 'grassroots' industry and trade groups in PR China.
+The policy also includes a wide variety of benefits for Taiwanese businesses, including, "...permitting Taiwanese firms to invest in Chinese businesses, receive tax breaks, participate in the 'Made in China 2025' initiative and National Key Research and Development Programs, bid for government procurement contracts, and manage semi-public enterprises" [58].
+The political fear expressed by some is that this is one of many policies initiated by Beijing to seduce the ROC into trading political recognition for economic opportunity [59], but many have rejected this as a viable strategy, even if it is Beijing's intention.
+As a result, many in the ROC still view the new policies as an "opportunity, not a threat" [60].

-China stands looming in another of the major issues facing Taiwanese productivity and human capital development.
-The "One China Policy" has, since even before the 1970s when the ROC lost its diplomatic recognition by the US and other countries, slowly eroded Taiwan's ability to participate in the international community.
-MOL has outlined the organizations with which Taiwan is able to participate to some extent.
-It should be noted, however, that with few exceptions Taiwan is only able to engage with these organizations in an unofficial capacity, sometimes being reduced to working only with retired administrators and experts.
-This is a recurring motif in Taiwanese policy making which frequently stands in the way of Taiwan's national goals and divides popular opinion.
-Nonetheless, the international organizations related to human capital development that Taiwan actively tries to engage with include the ILO, International Trade Union Confederation (ITUC), the International Organization of Employers (IOE), the WTO, the Asia Pacific Economic Cooperation's (APEC) Human Resources Development Ministerial Meeting and Human Resources Development (OECD) [62].
+PR China stands looming in another major issue facing Taiwanese productivity and human capital development.
+The "One China Policy" has, since even before the 1970s when the ROC lost its diplomatic recognition by the USA and other countries, slowly eroded the ROC's ability to participate in the international community.
+MOL has outlined the organizations with which the ROC is able to participate to some extent.
+It should be noted, however, that with few exceptions, the ROC is only able to engage with these organizations in an unofficial capacity, sometimes being reduced to working only with retired administrators and experts.
+This is a recurring motif in Taiwanese policy making which frequently stands in the way of the ROC's national goals and divides popular opinion.
+Nonetheless, the international organizations related to human capital development that the ROC actively tries to engage with include the ILO, International Trade Union Confederation (ITUC), the International Organization of Employers (IOE), the WTO, the Asia Pacific Economic Cooperation's (APEC) Human Resources Development Ministerial Meeting and Human Resources Development Working Group (HRDWG), and the OECD [61].